Nonequilibrium Phase Transition in a 2D Ferromagnetic Spins with Effective Interactions: Appendix (Supplementary Page)

-We want to deliberately violate the DBC to cause the system to go out of equilibrium in which the system shows an order-disorder transition that is not similar to the usual equilibrium PT.
-Assuming $ h \neq 0 $ denotes a parameter violating the DBC, $\Delta E^{0} $ in~Eq.~\eqref{Eq:Metropolis} is substituted by
+where $W$ is a rate of transition from a state $\texttt{b}$ to other state $\texttt{a}$, $ \Delta E^{0} = E_{\rm{a}}^{0} - E_{\rm{b}}^{0}$, is the change in energy due to this transition.
+Applications of this update rule, which satisfies DB at temperature $T^{0}$, generate equilibrium configurations of the Ising model at temperature $T^{0}$.
+We want to deliberately violate the DBC to cause the system to go out of equilibrium in which the system shows a disorder-order transition which may not similar to the usual equilibrium PT.
+Assuming $ \varepsilon \neq 0 $ denotes a parameter violating the DBC, $\Delta E^{0} $ in~Equation~ ef{Eq:A01} is substituted by